omar-polo/gemini/README.md

            (gemini/close req)))
 ```

-`with-request` is a macro like `with-open` to making connection
+`with-request` is a macro like `with-open` to handle connections easily.
-easily.
-It automatically closes the request and evaluates the body
+It automatically closes the request and evaluates the body only when the
-only when the request is successful, otherwise throws an exception.
+request is successful, otherwise throws an exception.

 ```clojure
 user=> (gemini/with-request [req {:request "gemini://gemini.circumlunar.space/"}]